At a Glance

 Responsibilities

-- Work closely with the Nurse Manager Team to provide quality paediatric care
+- Work closely with the Nurse Manager Team to provide quality care to a paediatric client.

 Benefits